 Where an authorised person reasonably believes an animal is suffering so severely that destroying it would be a humane thing to do, may destroy the animal in a humane way.
 Destruction of the animal shall be undertaken by a Veterinarian, Police Officer or other authorised and qualified person.

 An authorised person destroying an animal must notify, if the animal is native fauna, the Dept of Biodiversity, Conservation and Attractions or if otherwise the person in charge of the animal of the destruction and the reason for it, if it is reasonable to do so, before destroying the animal or otherwise, as soon as practicable after destroying the animal.

+If the animal/s are on land belonging to another person, the authorised person must have the express consent of the occupier of that land, or some person apparently authorised to act on behalf of the occupier first before using a firearm for the humane destruction of the animal/s.

 Authorised Person is a general inspector under the Animal Welfare Act 2002.